 SD viewing score for sport: TCL 65% | Sony 60%

 HD viewing score for sport: TCL 55% | Sony 60%

 With equally low combined scores, these units share the wooden spoon when it comes to smaller screens.
 The TCL scores better for SD sport than the larger-sized TCL above, but falls even flatter for HD.

 1. Know your source

 Before buying a new box, it's key to know the broadcast quality of your favourite sports.
-Are they Standard Definition (720 x 576 pixels), High Definition (1920 x 1080) or Ultra High Definition, aka 4K (3860 x 2160)?
-The answer will vary depending on the sport, the channel and the state you live in (for example, free-to-air AFL games are often shown in HD in Victoria and SD in New South Wales).
+Are they shown in SD (720 x 576 pixels), HD (1920 x 1080) or ultra high definition (UHD), aka 4K (3860 x 2160)?
+The answer will vary depending on the sport, the channel and the state you live in (for example, free-to-air AFL games are often shown in HD in Victoria and SD in NSW).

-If you're watching a SD broadcast on a 4K TV, it needs to upscale the video to display at the higher resolution.
-How well it bridges this 'gap' depends heavily on the quality of the unit and its internal processors.
+If you're watching a SD broadcast on a HD TV, it needs to upscale the video to display at the higher resolution.
+How well it bridges this gap depends heavily on the quality of the unit and its internal processors.
 This can vary notably between models and definitions, which is why we score separately for SD and HD sources above.

 2. OLED or LCD – which is better?

 According to our experts, OLED is definitely the MVP (i.e. the best choice) here, particularly if you can control the ambient light in your TV room.
 But OLED TVs are usually more expensive, so it will depend on your budget.